-The D7212GV2 has a capacitor called Super Cap.
+The D9412GV2 and D7412GV2 have a capacitor called Super Cap.
 This component preserves the parameters stored in the control panel's RAM chip when the lithium battery is replaced.
 The Super Cap can retain voltage for up to 30 minutes after the lithium battery is removed.